 As the Runtime Broker is a core process of Windows and is used to check whether the apps are managing the entire permissions or not, it keeps running continuously in the background.
 Although it uses very less memory and 0% of CPU while doing this, if the Runtime Broker causes high CPU, memory usage should then follow the fixes given above.

-Some users have also reported that modifying the directory has worked for them, on occasions, to fix this error.
+Some users have also reported that modifying the directory has worked for them, on occasion, to fix this error.
 To do that, you can again follow the instructions above.

 3. Runtime Broker Multiple Instances

 There are some tweaks that might work for you to fix the Runtime Broker in multiple instances.